Marie Couvent

-Marie Bernard Couvent (c.
-1757 – June 28, 1837), also known as Justin Fervin, Maria Gabriel Bernard Couvent, and Marie Justine Cirnaire, was an African-American philanthropist in New Orleans.
+Marie Gabriel Bernard Couvent (c.
+1757 – June 28, 1837), also known as Justin Fervin, and Marie Justine Cirnaire, was an African-American philanthropist in New Orleans.
 She is best known for dedicating the property that would be used to construct the Institute Catholique.

 Biography

 Early life

 Marie Couvent was born in Guinea (in West Africa), a name that was often used to describe the west coast of Africa in this period.
-In her will, Couvent testifies that she was shipped to the French colony of Saint-Domingue as a slave around the age of seven.
-Because of this, she lacked any memory of her parents, and received no formal education.
+In her will, Couvent testifies that she was shipped to the French colony of Saint-Domingue as an enslaved person around the age of seven.
+Because of this, she lacked any memory of her parents and received no formal education.
 Throughout her entire life, she could neither read nor write.

 Move to New Orleans

-Couvent nonetheless obtained her freedom and later lived in New Orleans, although the events that led to these changes, and their dates, remain unknown.
-It is likely that she escaped during the Haitian Revolution.
+Couvent obtained her freedom and later lived in New Orleans, although the events that led to these changes, and their dates, remain unknown.
+She likely escaped during the Haitian Revolution.
 In New Orleans, she married Gabriel Bernard Couvent, a free black man and carpenter.
 Together, they lived on Barracks Street in the lower French Quarter, and accumulated land and other properties.

 Slaves

-The Couvents owned several slaves throughout their lives, but petitioned the Orleans parish government to grant freedom to three of them.
+The Couvents enslaved several people throughout their lives but petitioned the Orleans parish government to grant freedom to three of them.
 In 1821, Marie and her husband petitioned for the freedom of an enslaved woman named Pauline.
 In 1829, Bernard petitioned for the freedom of two other enslaved women, Seraphine and Fillette.
-However, Bernard died on 22 May, before they were freed.
+However, Bernard died on May 22 before they were freed.
 In 1831, Marie refiled the petition, stating that the women had served her well and nursed her in times of illness.

 Will

-In her 70s, Marie Couvent informed Fr Constatine Maenhaut (sometimes written Manehault), a priest at St. Louis Cathedral in New Orleans, of her desire to help found a school for Black orphans.
+In her 70s, Marie Couvent informed Fr.
+Constatine Maenhaut (sometimes written Manehault), a priest at St. Louis Cathedral in New Orleans, of her desire to help found a school for Black orphans.
 Couvent, a devout Catholic, considered Maenhaut to be a spiritual mentor.
 In 1832, she recorded her final will.
 It read, in part:

 I bequeath and order that my land at the corner of Grands Hommes and Union streets [now Dauphine and Touro] be dedicated and used in perpetuity for the establishment of a free school for the colored orphans of the district of Marigny. ...

-Maenhaut and the future clergy of the cathedral were entrusted with the supervision of this will and its aims.
-Henry Fletcher, who had been a friend of Bernard Couvent, was tasked with executing the terms of the will.
+Maenhaut and the future clergy of the cathedral were entrusted with supervising this will and its aims.
+Henry Fletcher, a friend of Bernard Couvent, was tasked with executing the terms of the will.

 Death

-Marie Couvent died on 28 June 1837, at about 80 years of age.
+Marie Couvent died on June 28, 1837, at about 80.